vitrig/vim/README.md

-# My personal Vim setup
+# My VIM configuration

 This repository hosts my personal vim configuration and required plugins.

+It is compatible with .vim and neovim